carmonalab/.github/profile/README.md

 * [STACAS](https://github.com/carmonalab/STACAS): accurate integration (batch-effect correction) of single-cell transcriptomics data.
 Especially designed to integrate datasets with strong cell type unbalance.
 It can take advantage of prior knowledge to guide semi-supervised integration.

+* [SPICA](https://spica.unil.ch/): web portal to explore our immune cell reference maps and to project into them your own data